ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 It's a straightfoward process to install OCaml.
 [Opam](https://opam.ocaml.org/) is OCaml's package manager, so we'll install it first.
 You will also use Opam when installing third-party OCaml libraries.

 Find the all installation instructions for both Unix-like systems and Windows below.
-If you're new to the CLI, the code blocks (in black) shows the required command (the text after # gives more information on the following commands).
+If you're new to the CLI, the code blocks (in black) show the required commands (the text after # gives more information on the following commands).
 Type each command after the prompt $, although it's often represented by a %, >, or another symbol as well.
 Ensure you use the exact case and spacing shown, then hit return/enter at the end of every line.

 ### Installation for Linux and macOS